gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy felt her sister stiffen.
-Most children looked like their parents---goats had goats, crocs had crocs, and if the parents were different, their children would take after one or the other.
+Most children looked like their parents---goats had goats, crocs had crocs, and if the parents were different their children took after one or the other.
 Every once in a while,
 though,
 someone like Sindy was born.
+No tail,
-No tail, no scales,
+no scales,
 no fur except for a wiry black tuft on the top of her head that defeated all but the most stubborn combing, and useless little claws on the ends of her skinny fingers.